harripd/burstH2MM/docs/source/ControlPlot.rst

 The central plotting functions of burstH2MM are all highly customizable.

-The first and simplest form of customization is using the `ax` keyword argument, which is universal to all plotting functions.
+The first and simplest form of customization is using the ``ax`` keyword argument, which is universal to all plotting functions.
-This lets you make a `matplotlib axes <mpl_ax>`_ (usually made with `plt.subplots() <plt_subplots>`_ or related functions), and then plot all elements within that axes.
+This lets you make a matplotlix.axes.Axes_ (usually made with plt.subplots()_ or related functions), and then plot all elements within that axes.
-This also lets overlaping differnt plots into one axes.
+This also lets overlapping different plots into one axes.

 So here's an example, and we'll set the title of the axes afterward::